Titusville

 Titusville, one of the first neighborhoods where Black/African Americans could own commercial or residential property, has had a long history filled with culture and community.
 Prior to its current name, the community was known as South Elyton and was home to Alice Furnace, one of the first blast furnaces in Birmingham.
 Industry in the area, paired with its proximity to the city, paved the way for it to be the location of Birmingham’s first airport.

-In the early 1900s, Alice Furnace began to close parts of its operation and by 1940, it was inoperable.
-As industry began to develop in other parts of Birmingham and the country, Titusville saw a steep decline in residents and an increase in vacant houses.
+In the early 1900s, Alice Furnace began to close parts of its operation.
+By 1940, it was inoperable.
+As the industry began to develop in other parts of Birmingham and the country, Titusville saw a steep decline in residents and an increase in vacant houses.

 In the 1960s, Titusville became the location of many key civil rights movements.
-The most famous of which was the place where Martin Luther King, Jr. penned his Letter from a Birmingham Jail.
-Over the years, respected African Americans such as Wallace Rayfield, William Bell, and Condoleezza Rice, have all called Titusville home.
+The most famous being when Martin Luther King, Jr. penned his Letter from a Birmingham Jail.
+Over the years, respected African Americans such as Wallace Rayfield, William Bell, and Condoleezza Rice have all called Titusville home.

 • titusville-mural